Skip Navigation

 Here are some films and a television show that our lecturers in the Creative Arts Department have recommended:

-Here’s a selection of one of our Film lecturer’s favourite recent films, currently available on popular streaming services.
-We hope you enjoy them!
+Here’s a selection of some recent films chosen by our lecturers, currently available on popular streaming services.
+We hope you enjoy them.

 Netflix